zcylla/docker-hy.github.io/part1.md

 Before fixing the next error, notice how all steps that modify the image will say ` ---> Using cache` - this is because the Docker daemon caches all the operations for speed.
 Changing any build directive will invalidate all the caches **after** that line.

-Now we will find out that `wget` doesn't exist in the Ubuntu base image.
+Now we will find out that `curl` doesn't exist in the Ubuntu base image.
 We'll need to add it with `apt-get` as this is Ubuntu.
 But, if we just add:

-    RUN apt-get install -y wget
+    RUN apt-get install -y curl

 It will fail because the apt sources are not part of the image to bring down the size (and they would be old anyway).
 When we add lines

     RUN apt-get update
-    RUN apt-get install -y wget
+    RUN apt-get install -y curl

 the image should build nicely and at the end it will say something like `Successfully built 66b527252f32`, where the `66b527252f32` is a random name for our **image**.

 Before running our image we have a looming problem ahead of us: because `apt-get update` is run in a separate step that is cached.
 If we add another package in the `apt-get install -y` line some other day, the sources might have changed and thus the installation will fail.
 When something depends on another command, it's best practise to run them together, like this:

-    RUN apt-get update && apt-get install -y wget
+    RUN apt-get update && apt-get install -y curl

 We don't have to give a command (to be run in the container) after the image since the ubuntu base image sets it to `bash` on the last line.